jlingford/personal-website/content/blog/chimerax-outlines.md

 4. `graphics sel col black width 3`
 5. `trans sel 0 target ac`

-As an example, here's a structural superposition figure I made comparing the similarity between two proteins.
+Here's a structural superposition figure I made comparing the similarity between two proteins.
-The point I wanted to highlight was that only the "enzymatic core" of these proteins are structurally similar.
+The point I wanted to highlight was that only the enzymatic "core" of these proteins are structurally similar.

 ![superposition](/images/chimerax-outlines/d.png)
 *Highlighting regions of shared structural similarity between two proteins*